lnxpy/pyaction/docs/tutorial.md

     required: true
 ```

 In a workflow, you may want your action to accept some data to work on.
-It can be done using the `pyaction.io.read()` function.
-It takes the variable name and looks inside the environment to find the corresponding value.
+It can be done by specifying them as the action function's parameters.
+They must be specified with the right annotation types.

-In the following job step showcase, we're sending an API endpoint URL to our action and receiving it from the other side.
+In the following job step showcase, we're sending an API endpoint URL and a SSL status to our action and receiving it from the other side.

 ```yaml title=".github/workflows/ci.yml"
 steps: